-Pearls are unique among gemstones as they are the creation of a living creature, the mollusk.
+Pearls are unique among gemstones as they are the creation of a living creature, the mollusc.

-Mollusks produce pearls by depositing layers of calcium carbonate around microscopic irritants that get lodged in their shells.
-While any shelled mollusk can technically make a pearl, only two groups of bivalve mollusks (or clams) use mother-of-pearl to create the iridescent “nacreous” pearls that are valued in jewellry.
-These rare gemstones don’t require any polishing to reveal their natural luster.
+Molluscs produce pearls by depositing layers of calcium carbonate around microscopic irritants that get lodged in their shells.
+While any shelled mollusc can technically make a pearl, only two groups of bivalve molluscs (or clams) use mother-of-pearl to create the iridescent “nacreous” pearls that are valued in jewellery.
+These rare gemstones don’t require any polishing to reveal their natural lustre.